 The role of the Crittenton Foundation’s Employee Unlimited Potential Group is to seek and secure gifts from employees while promoting the employees, hospital, and community.
-Employee Unlimited Potential (UP) is a group of hospital employees who have made a philanthropic investment in Crittenton.
+Employee Unlimited Potential (UP) is a group of hospital employees who have made a philanthropic investment in Ascenion Crittenton.
 Employees carry on a tradition of philanthropy initiated by Crittenton’s founder, Howard McGregor, Jr. In 1965, Howard McGregor, Jr. donated a portion of his farmland to build a hospital and raised $2.5 million from the community.
-Crittenton Hospital Medical Center stands on this land today.
+Ascension Crittenton Hospital stands on this land today.

 Some of the Projects Funded by Employee Unlimited Potential